NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 English is the official language, 7,641 islands to explore, and a brand new digital nomad visa — Southeast Asia's most welcoming archipelago English is the Official Language, 7,641 Islands — Endless Lifestyle Options, Ultra-Affordable Outside Manila are among the top reasons expats choose Philippines.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Philippines straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Philippines — straight to your inbox.